top of page

 Is My Pet Overweight and How Can I Tell from Home

-If you’ve ever looked at your dog or cat and thought,“Are they… a little chunky?”
-You’re not alone.
-And here’s the thing most people don’t realize: Pet obesity is incredibly common.
-Not because people don’t care.
-Not because owners are irresponsible.
-But because weight gain happens slowly.
+If you've ever looked at your dog or cat and thought "are they a little chunky?" you're not alone.
+Pet obesity is incredibly common.
+Not because people don't care, but because weight gain happens slowly.
 A few extra treats here.
 A slightly bigger scoop there.
 A quieter winter.
 Less activity as they age.
-And suddenly, the scale is telling a different story.
-The good news?
-You can actually as
+And suddenly the scale is telling a different story.
+The good news is you can actually assess your pet's weight at home.
+No fancy equipment needed: just your hands and your ey

 Human and the Hound